NVIDIA/deepops/docs/k8s-cluster/kubeflow.md

 A common issue with Kubeflow installation is that no DefaultStorageClass has been defined or that Ceph has been not been deployed correctly.

-This can be idenfitied if most of the Kubeflow Pods are running and the MySQL pod and several others remain in a Pending state.
+This can be identified if most of the Kubeflow Pods are running and the MySQL pod and several others remain in a Pending state.
 The GUI may also load and throw a "Profile Error".
 Run the following to debug further:

 ```sh
 kubectl get pods -n kubeflow